SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image](/posts/images/archlinux_123.png)

 You should also set your timezone.
+For me, I live in the Eastern Time Zone, so I will use a city based on that.
+You can specify on your timezone based on where you live.
+You can search one with the first command below.

 ```bash
 $ ls /usr/share/zoneinfo/